-We were approached by a major food manufacturer in East Anglia to investigate potential improvements to their process and handling equipment used in the production of cooked rice which was then used in pre-prepared meal production.
+We were approached by a major food manufacturer in East Anglia to investigate potential improvements to their process and handling equipment used in the production of cooked rice.
+This was then used in pre-prepared meal production.

 Our customer was experiencing a very high scrap rate (> 15%) using their existing equipment.
 Our engineers attended their site in order to completely understand the processes and reasons for generation of the scrap.
-This study also included all up stream and down stream processes so that any suggested solution took into account all of the associated requirements.
+This study also included all up stream and down stream processes.
+Any suggested solution took into account all of the associated requirements.

 The original system utilised traditional wire baskets with a perforated sheet mat secured to the bottom.
-It was established during inspection and experimentation that the scrap was being caused by burst bags which were as a result of 2 faults.
+It was established during inspection and experimentation that the scrap was being caused by burst bags.
+These were as a result of 2 faults:

-The trays supplied by Craven and Co.
-Ltd were different in construction to the wire basket design as they are of a sheet construction and have an effective internal free height of 42mm when close stacked.
+The trays supplied by Craven were different in construction to the wire basket design.
+They are of a sheet construction and have an effective internal free height of 42 mm when close stacked.

 A weight transfer system through a series of height control pins directly to the stillage rather than through the baskets reduced the stress.
-This reduced the tray damage sustained and also allowed the ability to use two different product heights by alternating the pins being used.
+The tray damage reduced, and alternating pins allowed for two different product heights.

 The existing stillages were also modified which included placing some small packer pieces in the corner of the stillage or removing the central packer already present on the stillage.